Reduce Sex Trafficking in 25 U.S. Cities

 We are working toward a world with enough supports and services available to break the cycles of poverty, abuse and exploitation that put people at risk for sex trafficking – and hold traffickers accountable for the harm they cause.

-Since 2007, the Polaris-operated National Human Trafficking Hotline has identified 45,018 situations of sex trafficking.
-Those are the situations we actually learn about.
+Since 2015, the U.S. National Human Trafficking Hotline has identified 54,853 situations of sex trafficking.
+That’s what we learn about because someone asks for help.
 How much more is really out there is unknown.
 But we know it is too much.
-Through the Trafficking Hotline, Polaris provides the victims in those situations with help and support, but for most, the trauma is deep and the healing difficult.
+Through the Trafficking Hotline, we provide the victims in those situations with help and support but for most, the trauma is deep and the healing difficult.
 A far better outcome would be to prevent the trafficking situation from happening in the first place.